utdata/icj-cli-tools/lectures/MovingAround.md

 Moving around in Bash
 =====================

+(NOTE TO SELF: THIS SECTION KIND OF CONFUSING.
+PERHAPS I CAN MAKE I EASIER WITH A MORE USEFUL EXAMPLE?
+GET SOME FEEDBACK!)

 Of note: I use "folder" and "directory" interchangeably here.
 The are the same thing.

 ## home directory